Big Cypress Superintendent Compendium

 Launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Big Cypress National Preserve is prohibited except as approved in writing by the Superintendent.

-Definition: The term "unmanned aircraft" means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
+Definition: The term "uncrewed aircraft" means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
 This term includes all types of devices that meet this definition (e.g., model airplanes, quad copter, drones) that are used for any purposes, including recreation or commerce.

-unmanned aircraft use.
+Determination: The prohibition will minimize potential environmental and/or public safety impacts of unmanned aircraft use.
 The Preserve provides important wildlife habitat.
 Unmanned aircraft can disturb wildlife, including species protected by the Migratory Bird Treaty Act, Endangered Species Act, and other federal and state laws and regulations.

 The following areas are closed to motorized vessels and airboats: